How to Speed Up WooCommerce: The Complete 10-Step Guide

 Plugin audit + CDN — compound the gains

-Our WooCommerce speed optimisation guide covers the architectural root cause in detail, and explains why a headless frontend is the step that removes the ceiling entirely.
+Our WooCommerce speed optimisation guide covers the architectural root cause in detail.
+The slow checkout guide explains why checkout specifically hits this wall.

 Ready to go headless?